ahmadehab10/Hypermarket-analysis/README.md

 - Removing duplicates in primary keys and duplicate orders.
 - Checking for data integrity before moving on to modeling.
 - Creating a date dimension table for time intelligence calculations.
-- Merging and transforming the initial sales table to create a **star schema**, ensuring efficient data modeling and analysis.
+- Merging and transforming the initial sales table to create a star schema, ensuring efficient data modeling and analysis.

 ## Data Modelling
 I structured the data using a star schema, making it efficient for querying and analysis.
 The model consists of: